Captain Steady – The Real Life Superhero That Makes a Difference

 • Fully reliant on God.

-While the path to your big dream or calling may not be as dangerous as Paul’s, yet, whenever you set out to do something big the path is sure to have its ups and downs.
-There will be moments where you might even think you’re on the wrong path.
+While the path to your big dream, goal, or calling may not be as dangerous as Paul’s, although the path is sure to have its ups and downs and moments where you might even think you’re on the wrong path.
 That’s when it is time to hunker down and follow Paul’s example.

-Here are five ways to embrace that “Captain Steady” superhero in you:
+Here are five ways to become more of a “Captain Steady” superhero:

 Even Paul was not immune from obstacles!
 On the contrary, he probably encountered greater obstacles than you or I will face.
 When obstacles pop up, and they will, how will you handle them?
-While in prison, Paul continued to rejoice in the Lord and pray!
+While in prison, Paul continued to rejoice in the Lord, pray, and write!
 (Acts 16:25-26)

 Don’t get so set on what moving forward will look like that you miss the divine opportunities that God offers you!
 Pay attention to what God’s up to and let Him lead you!

-Lately, the blessings in my coaching and publishing businesses seem to come out of the blue – things that only God can make happen and have little, if anything, to do with my own efforts.
-That has encouraged me to stop striving and to believe that God is at work on my behalf even when I can’t see it.
-That doesn’t mean that I’m not doing anything, but rather I do what I can and trust Him with the rest.
+I am continually amazed by the seemingly out of the blue ways God blesses me and my coaching business.
+I’d like to say they are the direct result of my amazing efforts, but it’s abundantly clear to me that it is all God.
+That’s encouraged me to work intelligently, stop striving, and trust that God is at work on my behalf even when I can’t see it.
+That doesn’t mean that I’m not doing anything, but rather I do my part and trust Him with the rest.

-The most important factor of all as you set out to follow your calling is staying tightly connected to the source!
-The lover of your soul, the vision giver, the One who called you – make time for Him daily!
+The most important factor of all as you set out to pursue something significant is staying tightly connected to the source!
+The lover of your soul, the Vision Giver, the One who called you in the first place.
+Make time for Him daily!
 Savor time in His presence.
 Nurture that relationship.
+You want to know and recognize His voice so you are able to follow His lead!

 Marvae Eikanas